conda/conda/docs/source/install/central.rst

    Allowed channels are:
     - https://conda.anaconda.org/admin/osx-64/

-This error message tells the user to add the “admin” channel to their configuration file.
+This error message tells the user to add the "admin" channel to their configuration file.

 Conclusion: The user must edit their local .condarc configuration file to access the package through the admin channel: